2011 British Sports Journalism Awards

-Grand Connaught Rooms, London, March 12, 2012: Reports by Ian Cole and Steven Downes.
-Event photography by Steve Rowe
+Grand Connaught Rooms, London, March 12, 2012: Reports by IAN COLE and STEVEN DOWNES.

 Michael Atherton led The Times to six top prizes at the SJA’s British Sports Journalism Awards, with The Thunderer taking the SJA/Laureus Sports Newspaper title for the second successive year, while their cricket correspondent was named Sports Writer of the Year for a second time, as well as taking the prize for Specialist Correspondent.

 The SJA Sports Photographer of the Year saw another past champion, the Racing Post‘s Edward Whitaker, reclaim the Ed Lacy Trophy that he had previously won in 2008.
 There was a special poignancy for Whitaker, as in his acceptance speech he dedicated the achievement to his father James Whitaker, the widely respected royal correspondent at the Daily Mirror who died earlier this year.

 The Times‘s winners came from across the board, with Matthew Syed winning Sports Feature Writer for a second year, Mark Souster’s exclusives on England’s Rugby World Cup reports taking Sports Scoop of the Year, and last year’s winner, Ed Hawkins, taking again the SJA/BetVictor Sports Betting Writer prize.

 The judges for the Sports Writer of the Year were drawn from a panel of national sports editors and other senior media figures, and more than 30 sports journalists figured in their voting.
 But cream rises to the top, and the judges selected the same top three as 12 months ago, with the Daily Mail‘s Martin Samuel and Paul Hayward, now with the Telegraph, also highly commended.